GMAT Exam Syllabus 2025: GMAT Exam Pattern, & Tips to Prepare

 GMAT Exam Overview

 The GMAT exam is recognized by over 7,700 programs across 2,400+ universities and institutions globally.
 Thus, making it one of the most sought-after exams for business school admissions.
-The GMAT examination fee in India stands at $275 (Rs 22,600 approx).
+The GMAT exam fee in India stands at $275 (Rs 22,600 approx).

 The GMAT exam pattern and syllabus are crafted to assess a candidate’s analytical, quantitative, verbal, and critical reasoning skills, all of which are essential for success in a business or management program.

-GMAT Exam Pattern
+Latest GMAT Exam Syllabus and Pattern

 The GMAT exam pattern has undergone a significant update in 2023 with the introduction of the GMAT Focus Edition, which is now the only version available for the test.
 This version of the GMAT exam is shorter, lasting 2 hours and 15 minutes, compared to the previous 3 hours and 7 minutes.
 The exam now has three sections that aim to reflect the skills needed for business courses.